Please select at least 1 country or destination.

 Keep checking Smartraveller: At all times, follow the advice issued by DFAT via its website smartraveller.gov.au.
 This is the best resource to understand the latest travel warnings.

-Stay informed: Keep yourself as informed as you can in regards to flight rescheduling.
+Stay informed: Keep yourself as informed as you can in regard to flight rescheduling.
 If your travel arrangements have been affected, we recommend contacting your travel agent or travel provider regarding the best option in altering your trip.
 Make calling the airport or your airline a last resort, as call centres tend to be at maximum capacity at times of mass travel disruptions.
 Instead, make sure that your email and mobile contact information on your booking is up-to-date, and stay tuned to your airline's website and socials.
 If you arrive at the airport to find delays, pay close attention to announcements and flight boarding screens, as circumstances may change quickly.

 Be flexible: During eruptions, many airlines offer flights to alternative destinations, such as Japan or Thailand, so flexible travellers may still be able to enjoy a beachside holiday if they can’t make it to their planned destination.

-Stay positive: Whilst travel delays and disruptions can be a frustrating part of travel, travellers should remember that any flight embargos due to ash clouds will be in place for the traveller’s own safety... after all, there are worse places to be stuck than Bali!
+Stay positive: Whilst travel delays and disruptions can be a frustrating part of travel, travellers should remember that any flight embargoes due to ash clouds will be in place for the traveller’s own safety... after all, there are worse places to be stuck than Bali!

 For more information, visit our Bali Volcano Guide.